Recruitment |

 Make sure to discuss the fundamental characteristics of the business and ask yourself questions to build an argument that supports your valuation thesis.
 How does the company make money?
 What is its moat/competitive advantage?
 What are the unit economics?
 What is management like and how are they incentivized?
 What are the industry dynamics?
 What are the risks?

-There will be no technical analysis on the admission exam, but be prepared to provide a qualitative financial analysis of the assigned company.
-You should also provide a brief valuation section and thoughts for a target price.
+You should not include technical analysis on the admission exam, but be prepared to provide a qualitative financial analysis of the assigned company.
+You should also provide a brief valuation section and a specific target price supported by a simple valuation method such as peer multiples.

 For further practice, we recommend reading value investing posts such as those on ValueInvestorsClub.com, 10thMan Substack, AGB Substack, etc.